 Table of Contents

-Make the most of UI diagnostic information and tools
+Make the most of UI diagnostics and tools

-This article introduces how to quickly configure and use UI diagnostic information and developer mode tools to better debug and optimize applications during development and testing.
+This article introduces how to quickly configure and use UI diagnostic information and developer mode tools to better debug and optimize applications during development and testing phases.

 Reading UI messages

-By default, when running an EasyAR Sense Unity Plugin application, diagnostic information is displayed through UI messages near the top of the screen.
-This helps developers understand the session's running status and identify issues.
+By default, when running an EasyAR Sense Unity Plugin application, diagnostic information is displayed via UI messages at the top of the screen, making it convenient for developers to understand the session's running status and issues.

 alt text